boomt1337/nitroshare-android/README.md

 ## NitroShare for Android (K translation)
+(this description is short but stupid)
 THIS IS KOREAN TRANSLATION!
 THE PENCIL STRIKES BACK

 status: currently in progress...

 engrish: coming never

+part 5 never